Commercial content | 18+

 Here’s a breakdown of how old you have to be in each state of residence in Canada:

 |Ontario||19 years old+|

 |Saskatchwan||19 years old+|

-Whilst under U.S. law it is illegal to bet on sports events online, the Criminal Code of Canada allows you to bet on three or more games in an accumulator (as opposed to betting on single matches).
-However, Onine Casinos Canada reports that there is a strong push being made to change that law to allow for singles to be wagered on.
+The Criminal Code of Canada allows you to bet on three or more games in an accumulator (as opposed to betting on single matches).
+However, various sites reports that there is a strong push being made to change that law to allow for singles to be wagered on.

 Per the same source, “the Criminal Code may prohibit Canadians from participating in gambling on a website located in another country, there is no mechanism to effectively enforce the prohibition.”
 So a legal issue from offshore sites could arise, but many experts think not, due to the precedent set by the Kahnawake Gaming Commission – where the Kahnawake Mohawk Nation, whilst being a sovereign nation, has been allowed to run online gambling in Canada, and host numerous other betting sites, without being prosecuted.

-Canada Sports Betting sees Sports Interaction, a Canadian sports betting website, as being their favorite sports betting site, possibly due to the site’s exclusive 100% sign up bonus up to $200.
+Sports Interaction, a Canadian sports betting website, is declared by many as their favorite sports betting site, possibly due to the site’s exclusive 100% sign up bonus up to $200.
 However, as Canadians are allowed to use any online gambling site, the best option is 888 Sport, especially when it comes to betting on the NHL.

 Canadian residents should not fear legal ramifications from their participations with online gambling, whether they decide to bet with a company based in Canada or abroad.
 The laws are ever changing but, if the laws are ever amended, it seems as though Canada will remain quite liberal with online sports betting.
 However, for your own protection, you will want to double check your online gambling provider to see if they have a gambling licence – be them based overseas or in Canada.